 Hematuria is blood in the urine

-Blood in the urine is diagnosed as gross hematuria when it is visible, or microscopic hematuria when it cannot be visibly seen, but is discovered during a lab test.
+Finding blood in urine can be frightening.
+This condition, is diagnosed as gross hematuria when it is visible, or microscopic hematuria when it cannot be visibly seen, but is discovered during a lab test.
+In either case, this should be analyzed quickly to determine the root cause.

 Symptoms of Hematuria